Physical Quantities v1.0.0

 The above code adds the dependencies for the PhQ::Position and PhQ::ConstitutiveModel::ElasticIsotropicSolid classes to your Bazel C++ library.

-Finally, simply include this library's C++ headers in your project's C++ source files, such as #include <PhQ/Position.hpp> for the PhQ::Position class.
-The PhQ:: namespace encapsulates all of this library's contents.
+Finally, simply include the Physical Quantities library's C++ headers in your project's C++ source files, such as #include <PhQ/Position.hpp> for the PhQ::Position class.
+The PhQ:: namespace encapsulates all of the Physical Quantities library's contents.

 (Back to Configuration)